List of Days of Our Lives characters introduced in the 1980s: Theo Carver

 Theo Carver, played by Rusty Cundieff, is introduced in 1985 as the younger brother of established character, Abe Carver (James Reynolds).
 Cundieff first appeared on May 10, 1985.
 Cundieff vacated the role when Theo was killed off on October 16, 1985.

 Theo visits Abe as he is being accused of stealing Savannah Wilder's (Shannon Tweed) purse in 1985.
 Theo insist that it's just a misunderstanding, even though he and Savannah clearly have history.
 Theo wants money so he can travel to England to see his friend Bo Brady (Peter Reckell) get married.
 However, Abe refuses to give him any money until Theo admits what he really needs it for.
 Theo finds his way to London and breaks Bo and his new wife Hope (Kristian Alfonso) out of jail.
 On the flight back home, Theo ask for Bo helps to find who was responsible for his best friend's murder, which was connected to record industry.
 Due to Bo's "rockstar" image, Theo believes he would the perfect cover.
 Bo isn't interested, as he wants to focus on Hope.
 However, Theo has already planted story's in the press about Bo's budding music career and the newly weds are mobbed by paparazzi as they return.
-Theo finally tells Bo that it was there old friend Danny Grant (Roger Aaron Brown) that was murdered.
+Theo finally tells Bo that it was their old friend Danny Grant (Roger Aaron Brown) that was murdered.
 According to Theo, Danny had been hiding something and was carrying a large amount of cash when he was killed.
 Bo agrees to help, but only if they do it his way, which means they abandon the "rock star" story.
 Next, they set out to obtain break into Shannon's video studio during the juvenile diabetes benefit concert.
 However, they get caught and Theo talks his way out of is by convincing Savannah to use Bo in one of her videos.
 They later stage a fight for Savannah and several executives and Bo insist they use Danny Grant as the technician instead.
 Savannah claims she doesn't know who Danny is.
 While she is obviously alarmed, she keeps her cool in front of Bo and Theo.

 Robin Jacobs

 Robin Jacobs is a fictional character from NBC's daytime drama, Days of Our Lives.
-She was portrayed by Derya Ruggles from 1985 to 1987 and, briefly, again in 1989.
-Robin Jacobs was played by Derya Ruggles.
+She was portrayed by Derya Ruggles from 1986 to 1987 and briefly in 1989.

 Robin was a surgeon at University Hospital in Salem.
-She fell in love with Dr. Mike Horton, but they couldn't be together because she was Jewish.
+She fell in love with Mike Horton, but they couldn't be together because she was Jewish.
 She married Mitch Kaufman, a Jew, but after finding out she was carrying Mike's child, she ended the marriage.
 In 1987, she left town when she thought Mike would never convert to Judaism.
 In 1989, she returned for a few days to introduce Mike to his son, Jeremy.